-Members shall abide by the Charter and the Statutes of the Organisation.
+16.2 Members shall abide by the Charter, Statutes, Internal Rules, Policies and Standards of the Organisation.

-Affiliate Members

-Affiliate Members shall have similar rights to Members; however, they shall not participate in the governance of the organisation and may have limited rights to participate in activities of the organisation.

-Affiliate Members shall agree to abide by the Charter and the Statutes of the Organisation.
+16.3 Members shall pay the annual membership fee on the deadline set by the Organisation.

+Article 17: Delegates

+A Member is represented by an official Delegate.
+The process to appoint a delegate is at the Member’s discretion.

-Article 8: Termination
+Article 18: Termination

+18.1 A Member may resign by delivering written notice to the General Secretary of the relevant Regional Office, which shall then inform the MILSET General Secretary.

-by delivering written notice to A membership shall be terminated when the Member’s legal entity is dissolved.
+18.2 A membership shall be terminated when the Member’s legal entity is dissolved.

-The Member withdraws by delivering written notice to its Regional Office.
+Article 19: Suspension

-Organization shall have the authority to suspend any Member for failing to pay Membership fees by the prescribed deadline date.
+19.1 The Executive Committee or the relevant Regional Executive Committee shall have the authority to suspend any Member for failing to pay, without explanation, their membership fees by the prescribed deadline.

-;

-Article 9: Discipline of Members

-The Organisation shall have the authority to expel any Member for one or more of the following:Violating the agreement to abide by the Charter and the Statutes of the Organisation;
+19.2 Members who fail to pay the annual membership fee, by the prescribed deadline set by the Executive Committee, shall lose the right to vote or stand for election.
+They shall pay the non-member rate if they register a team to MILSET events.

+19.3 If the membership fee remains unpaid two (2) years after the issue of the invoice, the member shall be suspended.

+19.4 Suspension is a temporary process; therefore the organisation shall regain its member status after paying the overdue membership fees.

+Article 20: Expulsion

+A Member may be expelled by the Executive Committee of the Organisation for one or more of the following:

+Serious, repeated breaches of the Statutes and Internal Rules of the Organisation;

 Conduct detrimental to the Organisation, as determined by the Organisation in its sole discretion;

-Any other reasons that the Organisation, in its sole and absolute discretion, considers to be reasonable, with regard to the objects of the Organisation.
+Any other reasons that the Organisation, in its sole and absolute discretion, considers to be reasonable.

-Part IV: REGIONAL OFFICES
+Part VI: REGIONAL OFFICES